matthew-e-brown/assignmatts/src/templates.typ

         counter(page).update(1)
     } else {
         // Fix for a "bug?"
 For some reason, the margin-blocks in the header and footer get shifted
-        // to the side
+        // to the side without this.
         v(0pt, weak: false)

         title-block

-        if table-of-contents {
+        if title-page-other != none {
-            outline(indent: 2.4em)
+            title-page-other
             v(par-spacing * 2, weak: true)
         }
     }